Epi Taione

-Epi Taione (born 2 March 1979) is a former Tongan rugby union footballer whose last club was London Welsh.
+Epi Taione (born 2 March 1979) is a Tongan former rugby union footballer whose last club was London Welsh.
 He normally played at centre but could cover the wing or back row.

 Rugby career

 He started his professional career at Newcastle Falcons.
 In the summer of 2005, he joined Sale Sharks on a two-year contract.
 However, his contract was cancelled when he was banned for 18 weeks for biting Denis Leamy in a Heineken Cup game against Munster.
 In the 2005–2006 season, Taione made 5 appearances before his contract was terminated, and Sale Sharks won their first ever Premiership title.
 After his ban he went to Japan to play for the Sanyo Wild Knights.

 Taione controversially changed his name to Paddy Power for the duration of the 2007 Rugby World Cup in a sponsorship deal agreed with the Irish bookmaker. the sponsorship deal financed the Tongan preparation for the World Cup.
 The Tongans nearly beat the eventual winner, South Africa, and lost narrowly to the other finalist, England.